swagtop/bevy-flake/docs/details.md

 ## How does `cargo-wrapper` work?

-The shell provided with the flake wraps `cargo` in a shell script, that adapts your environment based on the target in 4 discrete steps:
+The shell provided with the flake wraps `cargo` in a shell script, that adapts your environment based on the target in 4 steps:

-### Step 1: Checking for a '--target'
+### Step 1: Check for a target

-The increments a counter for each arg it iterates over, and saves the following argument string in the `BEVY_FLAKE_TARGET` varialbe, if the current argument is `--target`.
+The script checks for the `--target` flag, and if found saves the following arg string in the `BEVY_FLAKE_TARGET` variable.

 ```bash
 # Check if cargo is being run with '--target', or '--no-wrapper'.